waywardgeek/sonic/doc/index.md

 changing the tempo of music.
 No WSOLA based program performs well for speech (contrary to the inventor's estimate of WSOLA).
 Listen to [this soundstretch sample](soundstretch.wav), which uses SoundTouch, and compare it to [this sonic sample](sonic.wav).
 Both are sped up by 2X.
-WSOLA introduces unaccepable levels of distortion, making speech impossible to understand at high speed (over 2.5X) by blind speed listeners.
+WSOLA introduces unacceptable levels of distortion, making speech impossible to understand at high speed (over 2.5X) by blind speed listeners.